-Final Advice: Storing Passwords
+5. Final Advice: Storing and Generating Secure Passwords

-We’ve gone over how to create a strong password for your online banking account, but what’s a safe way to store them?
+We’ve gone over how to create a strong password for your online banking account, but what’s a safe way to store it?
 Because let’s face it, the strongest password is one even you might have trouble remembering.